originphp/framework/docs/models.md

 - validate: default is true, whether to validate data
 - callbacks: whether to trigger callbacks such as beforeSave etc.
 - transaction: default is true, whether to wrap the save in a database transaction
-- associated: here you can specify  an array of associated models that you want to save data for
+- associated: here you can specify an array of associated model names that you want to save data for

 ## Saving a field